 At this lecture Project 2 group will be presenting their case analysis and deliver their workshop.
 After that will be time for the group work, tutoring and adopting Value Mapping and Evidence Planning tools by Peloton.

-Practical implication of a SD tool: Value Mapping and Evidence Planning by Peloton
+A practical implication of an SD tool: Value Mapping and Evidence Planning by Peloton

-Practical implication of a SD tool: Workshop template & Mapping our workshop actions exercise
+A practical implication of an SD tool: Workshop template & Mapping our workshop actions exercise

 Lecture 7 Developing New ideas Wednesday 27.03.

-Practical implication of a SD tool: Ideation tool by Futurice
+A practical implication of an SD tool: Ideation tool by Futurice

 Task: Write on a blog ½ page plan on how you are planning to prototype your service design concepts.